YassKhazzan/openperplex_python_library/README.md

 - `return_citations`: Boolean to indicate whether to return citations.
 Default is False.
 - `return_sources`: Boolean to indicate whether to return sources.
 Default is False.
 - `return_images`: Boolean to indicate whether to return images.
 Default is False.
+- `recency_filter`: Filter results by recency.
+Options are "hour", "day", "week", "month", "year", or "anytime".
+Default is "anytime".

 ### Custom Search Parameters
 - `system_prompt`: The system prompt for custom search.